-Heritage House of Shelbyville is one of just a couple available nursing homes in Shelbyville, Indiana.
+Heritage House of Shelbyville is the sole option we were able to find in Shelbyville, Indiana.
 With a really poor overall grade of F, this facility isn't high on our list.
 This place is about as bad as it gets.
 This nursing home's only redeeming feature was its inspection score, which we provide more information on below.

 Heritage House of Shelbyville